Understanding What God Truly Wants From His People

 faith, but who are transformed by it.

-Religion can be learned.
+can be learned.

-Rituals can be repeated.
+practices can be repeated.

-But true repentance goes far deeper than religious skill or routine.
+true repentance goes far deeper than religious skill or routine.

 True repentance